denten-books/plain-text/3-format.md

 Stretched between the sites of its archive and its projection, the solid state drive and the screen, the inscription travels along a long "pipeline" of protocols, undergoing a set of arbitrary transformations throughout.
-On one device, that pipeline may extend just a few inches, connecting disk storage and output display.
-On a network device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative governance.
+On one device, that pipeline may extend just a few inches, connecting disk storage to output display.
+On a networked device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative governance.
 The data that assembles the nearby object we call an electronic book may be stored on a server on the other side of the country.
 Whatever the